How to improve sales pitches

 Marketing automation can streamline the sales process and allow reps to focus on pitching

 Sales has become more complicated than ever, and teams need tools that allow them to maximize effectiveness.
 Marketing automation gives salespeople greater visibility into the buyers’ journey, which can help them streamline their processes.
-These platforms allow you to nurture prospects with targeted emails, score leads as they are captured and generate reports on campaign effectiveness.
+These platforms allow you to nurture prospects with targeted emails, score leads as they are captured, and generate reports on campaign effectiveness.
 While these tactics may seem more like marketing responsibilities, marketing automation can improve the sales process without requiring you to hire a marketing team.
 In particular, you can benefit from integrating marketing automation with your existing customer relationship management platform, a separate blog post for Salesforce by Jenna Hanington said.

 This integration can significantly improve Internet lead generation because you can quickly score prospects based on their fit and level of interest.
 Your CRM provides a record of when a rep last contacted each prospect, which is helpful for determining how to follow up.
 In addition, lead scoring allows your team to quickly identify the best leads, which can then be assigned to the most appropriate rep to handle their unique needs.
 With increased visibility into the sales cycle, your employees can easily track leads through the entire sales cycle.
-Having access to this type of information is one of the first step to refining pitches.
+Having access to this type of information is one of the first steps to refining pitches.

 By monitoring where prospects are in the sales cycle and which materials they are interacting with, your team can more effectively tailor how they follow up with and pitch to leads.
 Much of the lead nurturing activities performed through this software can be triggered automatically so sales reps don’t have to constantly get in touch directly.
 This frees up their time to craft a unique approach for each potential client.